-As most Sydneysiders do, we turn to the great outdoors when it comes to large gatherings.
+As local Sydneysiders, outdoor dining plays a huge role in our lifestyle.
+When it comes to large gatherings with friends & family, we turn to the great outdoors for a picnic, no matter what the season.
 With so many great locations to choose from, we asked a bunch of foodie friends where their favourite spots were to picnic.
 Discover this insiders list below.

 A mere 20 min ferry ride from Circular Quay, Shark Island is a 1.5ha island in Sydney Harbour.
 With 360 degree views of Sydney, grassy lawns and picnic shelters, it’s one of Sydney’s most popular picnic spots.
 Highly recommended for New Years Eve (though you have to pre-book early) as well as watching the start of the Sydney to Hobart Yacht Race.
 You can find further information here to help plan your visit

 Best for: 360 degree views of Sydney Harbour

 Cons: No BBQ facilities + you have to bring everything you need for the day (no kiosks or shops on the island).

 ROYAL BOTANICAL GARDENS

 One of the best known picnic locations and for a very good reason, the view of the Opera House & Harbour Bridge is pretty unbeatable (especially at Lady Macquaries Chair).
 Here you are encouraged to walk on the grass, smell the roses & hug the trees.
 They have free guided walks if you want to learn more about the flora & fauna.
 With plenty of ground cover, you’re sure to find a spot to yourself.
 The restaurants and kiosks on site are of a high quality.
 Further information is here